Take a fresh look at your lifestyle.

 2. Panchkroshi

-4. Avimukta (Inner city, where lord Shiva always said to be present)
+4. Avimukta (Inner city, where lord Shiva is always said to be present)

 5. Antagriha (circles the core of Kashi).